Skip to content

 And years after first hearing the song, I realize that this line is quite obviously about Seven-up, the old classroom game we played in elementary school.

-I saw Doug play recently, but without the voice distortion.
+1. I saw Doug play recently, but without the voice distortion.
 Did get a little antsy during Mike Johnson’s opening set because he seemed to be playing the same reverb-heavy high note over and over and over and over.
 Glad you finally ‘got’ the 7-up reference; it’s a key part of loving the song.

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *